-ri Lanka signed the UN Convention on the Rights of the Child 1990, ratified in 1991.
+Fights of the Child 1990, ratified in 1991.
+The Rights of the Child 1990, ratified in 1991.
 The country has continued its commitment to the issue of protecting children's rights since then.
 The National Child Protection Authority was established under an act of Parliament in 1998.
 Sri Lanka renewed its commitment by joining the Global Partnership to End Violence against Children as a pathfinder country in 2016.
 Partnership paves the way for government, civil society, faith-based groups, academia, private sector, international organisations and other partners to work together (Lanka & Partnership, 2017).